 - Offer the right set of permissions and security roles so that different users in different parts of the enterprise organization can be enabled to manage licenses for the entities they are responsible for whilst preventing access to licenses or devices that are being managed by someone else

-This way, enterprises are enabled to stay in control of their licensing and compliance management processes.
+This way, enterprises are enabled to stay in control of their software licensing and compliance management processes.
 It will be easy for them to enable users of a parent organization to manage licenses for connected entities (in a centralized approach), or enable users of one entity to see and activate licenses from a parent organization (in a central purchasing but decentralized license management approach) or authorize users from a technically unrelated service organization to manage and activate licenses for some or all entities of the organization (in a service provider approach).

 Last but not least, purchasing and billing processes can be streamlined between the enterprise and the software producer as licenses and entitlements can directly be linked to the right part of the enterprise organization.